How will I feel after losing someone to heart disease?

 How can I help my child who’s lost a loved one?

-Find out how Small Creature, our resource for bereaved children, can help you find the best way to help your child grieve the loss of a loved one.
+Our page on Bereavement support for children can help you find the best way to help your child grieve the loss of a loved one.
 For further support, you can contact the childhood bereavement charity Winston’s Wish, which offers guidance to bereaved children and their families.